 TickPick has the most detailed PNC Park seating chart page available.
 Whether you are looking for the best seats for a Pirates game or a concert, we have all the interactive seating maps covered.
 Details include live seat views, row numbers, seat numbers, obstructed views, club seating information, parking information, and much more!No hidden service fees.
 100% BuyerTrust guarantee.

 Welcome to TickPick’s Pittsburgh Pirates Seating Chart.
-Here we will cover everything you need to know before purchasing cheap Pittsburgh Pirates Tickets, including PNC Park seat views, best seats, dugout and bullpen locations, and where you can find the same Pittsburgh Pirates seats at prices 10% cheaper than our leading competitor.
-Pittsburgh Pirates Seating Chart (hover over any section below for a row-by-row breakdown) PNC Park History and […]Read More →
+Here we will cover everything you need to know before purchasing cheap Pirates Tickets, including PNC Park seat views, best seats, dugout and bullpen locations, and where you can find the same Pittsburgh Pirates seats at prices 10% cheaper than our leading competitor.
+Pittsburgh Pirates Seating Chart (hover […]Read More →

 PNC Park is located on the North Shore of Pittsburgh at 115 Federal Street, and is home to the Pittsburgh Pirates.
 PNC Park's backdrop is the downtown Pittsburgh skyline and the Roberto Clemente Bridge, providing one of the best views of a team's city in any Major League ballpark.
 All seats in the park offer views of the Pittsburg skyline expect for the bleacher sections.
 PNC Park was opened for the 2001 season, and has a capacity of 38,362.
 For the Pirates first playoff series at PNC Park in 2013, an attendance record of 40,493 was set on October 7th.